Last Updated on December 16, 2021

-This guide should give you an understanding of the regulations in your country and to help you make an informed decision when deciding whether to take protein powder when pregnant.
+This guide should give you an understanding of the regulations in your country and to help you make an informed decision when deciding whether to take it when pregnant.

-Be aware that a lot of the current information on protein powder during pregnancy comes from companies that sell protein powder.
+Be aware that a lot of the current information on protein powder during pregnancy comes from companies that sell it.
 This doesn’t mean their advice is necessarily wrong, but it may not be objective.